hydephp/filament-breezier/README.md

 - Requires a `composer.json` repository configuration (package not published to Packagist)
 - Does not guarantee package stability as it is designed for internal use
 - Adds feature to ignore MyProfile components [`#306`](https://github.com/jeffgreco13/filament-breezy/pull/306)
+- Formats the code style, making it easier to read

 ## Features & Screenshots
 My Profile - Personal info with avatar support